5 new books to read this week

 (Review by Prudence Wade)

-2. London In Black by Jack Lutz is published in hardback by Puskin Vertigo, priced £12.99 (ebook £2.99).
-Available June 2
+2. Ungrateful by Angela Chadwick is published in hardback by Dialogue Books, priced £18.99 (ebook £7.99).
+Available now

-Two years after terrorists unleash a nerve gas at Waterloo station, the unlucky 10% of the population who are genetically vulnerable to suffering an agonising death when exposed still cower in fear of copycat attacks.
-London In Black – Jack Lutz’s frenetic debut novel – follows one such ‘Vulnerable’, DI Lucy Stone, as she investigates the brutal murder of the scientist seemingly close to a precious antidote.
-Tortured by her harrowing memories and fuelled by guilt, Stone relies on ‘Boosts’ to protect her from the nerve gas, but they soon start to lose their effectiveness – adding even more tension to a story that rattles along at breakneck speed.
-At times over-reliant on the tried-and-tested tropes of police procedurals, with substance abuse, endless twists and heavy profanity abundant, London In Black is nevertheless gripping, evocative and will keep you guessing.
+Ungrateful tells the story of Cat, a woman who missed out on university as a teenager, and now, in a relationship that is comfortable but unfulfilling, finds herself trying to make up for lost time.
+This is a book that tries to be many things – a tale of second chances, relationships and a social commentary.
+At times it feels bogged down in unnecessary detail.
+Cat is a complicated, flawed and interesting protagonist, but some of the secondary characters could do with further exploration.
+While the reader feels for the plight of some, such as Cat’s alcoholic mother Bernice and her colleague Laura, there is a sense of wanting to know more about their backstories.
+The novel is readable, but unlikely to stay in the reader’s mind after it is finished.

 8/10

-5. The Breakfast Club Adventures: The Beast Beyond The Fence by Marcus Rashford and Alex Falase-Koya, illustrated by Marta Kissi, is published in paperback by Macmillan Children’s Books, priced £6.99 (ebook £3.99).
-Available now
+5. Escape To The River Sea by Emma Carroll is published in hardback by Macmillan Children’s Books, priced £12.99

-Everyone loves a good adventure, right?
-After young Marcus, 12, loses his favourite football over the school wall, he’s invited to join The Breakfast Club Investigators (BCI).
-Along with Asim, Lise and Stacey, Marcus is ready to brave whatever comes their way in searching for his beloved ball, which was a gift from his cousin Lola.
-The case takes them on some daring adventures, with the kids working as a team to find the answers they need.
-A great story of developing young friendships, delving into some of the issues children of this age group may be facing, and helping them find the tools they need to grow with confidence.
-It’s a brilliant read – you’ll be left wanting to see where their investigations take them next.

 8/10